-A List of the Best Dashboards We’ve Found on the Web
+Examples of the Best Tableau Dashboards We've Found on the Web

 Tableau is a data visualization tool making it possible for just about anybody to create interactive, real-time dashboards, infographic reports, and amazing data charts.
 With the launch of Tableau 9.0 earlier this year, the data dashboards are making leaps and bounds into the mainstream.

 In any sector you can name, there is a need to capture and analyze data, but historically, data dashboards have been out of reach for most organizations.
 Tableau changes that by making data visualization non-technical and affordable.
 With features that include interactivity, filtering, highlighting, and the ability to combine multiple data sources, there are millions of ways this technology can be used.
 To celebrate that fact, we’ve tracked down real-life examples of Tableau dashboards in the wild.

 Drawing on an incredible database, this dashboard tracks the performance of the 30 companies in the Dow Jones industrial average, over the last 100 years.
 Booms, busts, and recoveries are mapped in plain sight, and the dashboard makes it possible to view the data decade by decade or to isolate individual companies.